Rates, discounts and monetary transactions

 Own account only

-When buying or selling real estate, the notary may only disburse funds to the person directly involved in the transaction and entitled to payment.
+When purchasing or selling real estate, the notary may only pay funds to the person directly involved in the transaction and entitled to payment.
 This also applies to mortgages.
 In the case of a sale, the notary deposits the funds into the seller's own account.
 In the case of a mortgage, the notary deposits the funds into the mortgagor's (the debtor's) own account.
 Therefore, funds cannot be transferred at the request of a seller or mortgagor to a bank account not registered in their name.
 Transfers to a "joint account" to which someone other than the seller/mortgagor is also entitled are permitted.

 Exceptions

 Several exceptions to the rule are permitted.
-Deviations from the rule are permitted in cases such as mortgage repayments, real estate agent commissions, payments to the Homeowners' Association, appraisal costs, and, in the case of new-build homes, expired construction deadlines.
+Deviations from the rule are permitted in cases such as mortgage repayments, real estate agent commissions, payments to the Homeowners' Association, appraisal costs, and, in the case of new-build residential properties, expired construction deadlines.
 Repayment of personal loans (e.g., Comfortcard or VISA) and bridging loans by the notary is also permitted, provided a mortgage lender has stipulated this as a condition for providing (new) financing.

 Ratio

-The notary may not transfer money to the seller in a different proportion than the ownership ratio.
-For example: A and B own 40 and 60 percent of a house, respectively.
+The notary may not transfer funds to the seller in a different proportion than the ownership ratio.
+For example: A and B own 40 and 60 percent of a residential property, respectively.
 They request the notary to transfer half of the sale proceeds to each of them.
 The notary is not permitted to do so by law, unless A and B have agreed to this payment method in writing as part of a settlement at the end of a marriage or cohabitation.
 The notary may not, at the seller's request, transfer funds from the sale proceeds as a gift to, for example, the children.

 5. Interest on third-party funds

-We charge interest on funds entrusted to us in our office's trust account based on the guidelines and percentages customary in normal business transactions for the amount in question and applied by our banks.
+We charge interest on funds entrusted to us in our office's quality account based on the guidelines and percentages customary in normal business transactions for the amount in question and applied by our banks.
 This means that the amount of the entrusted funds and the term determine the interest rate.
 We may charge management fees for managing funds.

 Interest is calculated daily.
 Interest rates are updated monthly.
-Interest is paid as soon as possible after the funds are disbursed, with the exception of interest on amounts of €500,000 or more, which is paid only when we actually receive the interest from our bank (quarterly or annually).
+Interest is paid as soon as possible after the funds are paid, with the exception of interest on amounts of € 500,000 or more, which is paid only when we actually receive the interest from our bank (quarterly or annually).

 For estates and inheritances, a base interest rate (with a surcharge) will be paid based on a scale of interest rates, depending on the term and balance.
 Interest calculation fees will apply for large transactions.

 We do not pay interest on funds entrusted to us for five (5) days or less, regardless of the amount.
 Exceptionally, different arrangements can be made in advance in special cases.
-We do not pay interest on amounts less than €10,000 and entrusted to us for seven (7) days or less.
-We do not pay interest on amounts less than €5,000 and entrusted to us for thirty (30) days or less.
+We do not pay interest on amounts less than € 10,000 and entrusted to us for seven (7) days or less.
+We do not pay interest on amounts less than € 5,000 and entrusted to us for thirty (30) days or less.

 For deposit amounts, depending on the amount and the expected term, a deposit agreement will be drawn up, in which the agreements on interest compensation and management costs are recorded.

-We are bound by the regulations laid down in the Civil-Law Notaries Act and the Code of Conduct and Professional Conduct.
+We are bound by the regulations laid down in the Notaries Act and the Code of Conduct and Professional Conduct.
 This means that our bank accounts must meet the specified requirements and that the funds must be accessible at any time.
 For this reason, interest rates may be lower than those typically paid on private savings accounts.

 In the event of negative interest, we charge (at least) 0.5% negative interest on the amount of funds deposited into our quality account, divided by 365 days and multiplied by the number of days we hold the funds, so that we can pay the bank compensation for funds we hold on behalf of third parties.
 We may ask clients for an advance payment to enable us to pay this compensation to the bank in advance and on time.
 We specify the interest charged in the settlement statement.